jsvaldezv/pitch-shifter-audio-plugin/README.md

 The following submodules are required for the plugin to work:

 - **JUCE Framework**: Provides the core functionality for the plugin.
 Clone from JUCE GitHub Repository.
-- **STFT Pitch Shifter**: An algorithm that relies on Short-Time Fourier Transform (STFT).
-Clone from Juri Hock's STFT Pitch Shift Plugin.

 Ensure these submodules are initialized by running: